2. Where and what information does 3ie collect?

 3. How do we use your personal information?

 We use your personal information to respond to your requests and non-personal information in gathering analytics to help us administer our website and platforms and deliver quality online services.
+We have set up a subscription form for you to tell us how you wish to hear from us.
+To manage your subscription(s), click here.

 If you have subscribed to our 3ie newsletter mailing list, we will send you relevant information about 3ie, our products, services, funding and events, as well as our bimonthly newsletter.